MelbourneDeveloper/ChristianFindlay.com/site/_posts/2000-1-1-flutter_helper_function_myth.md

 ## Background

 In 2019, there was already some anxiety around whether or not Flutter developers should break widgets up into smaller functions or methods.
 Some had already labeled it an "antipattern".
 A hapless Redditor pointed out that ["Extracting widgets to a function is not an anti-pattern"](https://www.reddit.com/r/FlutterDev/comments/avhvco/extracting_widgets_to_a_function_is_not_an/) and they were right, but the post eventually led to a Stack Overflow post where a Flutter community member argued that we should ["Prefer using classes over functions to make reusable widget-tree"](https://stackoverflow.com/a/53234826/1878141).
 At the end of 2021, [the official Flutter YouTube channel](https://www.youtube.com/@flutterdev) published a [video](https://www.youtube.com/watch?v=IOyq-eTRhvo) that seems to echo the same sentiment.
+There have been several other [blog posts](https://steveos.medium.com/use-separate-widget-over-helper-method-in-flutter-heres-why-better-performace-433672eb7461) that echo the sentiment.

 Ever since the post and the video, the debate over using classes versus functions for creating reusable widgets has been a hot topic and has led to confusion in the Flutter community.
 Today, I'm writing to debunk the myth that has arisen from this debate – the idea that helper functions are not suitable for breaking up reusable components in the widget tree.